What Is a Spinal Tap?

 - If you have a headache, lay down as much as possible and drink plenty of fluids.
 Contact your health care provider if the headache persists.

-- Drink 2 1/2 quarts of liquid the day of the lumbar puncture and the day after (regardless of headache).
+- Stay hydrated and drink plenty of fluids the day of the lumbar puncture and the day after (regardless of headache).